openjdk/jextract/doc/GUIDE.md

 Note that the enum constants are exposed as top-level methods, rather than being nested inside a class called `MY_ENUM`, or through the use of a Java `enum`.
-This translation strategy mimics C's behavior of enum constants being accessible as a top-level declaration as well.
+This translation strategy mimics C's behavior of enum constants being accessible as a top-level declaration, and also makes it easier to do bitwise operations like `A | B`, which are not possible with Java `enum`s.

 Not all types of macros are supported though.
 Only macros that have a primitive numerical value, a string, or a pointer type are supported.
 Most notably, function-like macros are not supported by jextract.
+For function-like macros, alternatives include re-writing the code inside the macro in Java, using the FFM API, or writing a small C library which wraps the function-like macro in a proper exported C function, that can then be linked against through the FFM API.

 ### Structs & Unions